C. Hoare & Co: In popular culture

 In Georgette Heyer's 1965 Regency Romance novel The Grand Sophy, Sir Horace Stanton-Lacy, father of the heroine Sophy, banked with Hoare's.

-"My bankers are Hoares" is one of Jack Aubrey's favourite puns in several of the books from the Aubrey-Maturin series by Patrick O'Brian.
+In Master and Commander by Patrick O'Brian, captain Jack Aubrey tells his midshipmen that "[m]y bankers are Hoares", to their poorly concealed amusement.

 In Tahir Shah's 2012 historical novel Timbuctoo, based on the 1816 memoir The Narrative of Robert Adams, C. Hoare & Co. were the bankers to The Royal African Committee (cf Royal African Company).
 Several scenes take place at Hoare's Bank on Fleet Street.